redBorder/newrelic_rb_plugin/README.md

 ### Let's send data!
 You can do this in two ways:
-1. Using service script:
+A. Using service script:
 ```sh
 $> service rb_nr_agent start
 ```
   Then it will be running in background

-2. Directly with the main file
+B. Directly with the main file
 ```sh
 $> nohup ./newrelic_redborder_agent &
 ```